tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 #### 6.8.1 Example Complex Implementation Notes

-Notes are present when some aspects of a test may not be obvious to the casual user or implementer.
-In some cases, no notes should be required, but notes can be very helpful as in the example of the BDQ Test [VALIDATION_COUNTRYCODE_STANDARD](../list/bdqtest/index.md#bdqtest_0493bcfb-652e-4d17-815b-b0cce0742fbe):
+Notes are present when some aspects of a Test may not be obvious to the casual user or implementer.
+In some cases, Notes are not required, but Motes can be very helpful as in the example of the BDQ Test [VALIDATION_COUNTRYCODE_STANDARD](../list/bdqtest/index.md#bdqtest_0493bcfb-652e-4d17-815b-b0cce0742fbe):

 > “Locations outside of a jurisdiction covered by a country code may
 > have a value in the field dwc:countryCode, the ISO user defined codes